Washington University in St. Louis - Brown School

 Application fee waived?Yes

 Brown School students complete an intensive fieldwork experience - known as a practicum.
 MSW students complete two practica - a 360-hour Foundation Practicum, followed by a 600-hour Concentration Practicum.
 MPH students complete one 360 hour practicum.
 The Brown School has over 400 affiliated practicum sites, with a practicum process that emphasizes choice, allowing students to develop the skills and connections that will be most beneficial to them.
 Coverdell Fellows will work closely with a dedicated advisor in the Office of Field Education to select a United States based organization or agency whose mission prioritizes the advancement of underserved populations and communities.
 Our community partners connect students to advocates and practitioners leading the way in social change, with groundbreaking and evidence-based programs in the arts, sustainability, safety-net services, education, community-building, juvenile justice, wellness, housing, and public policy.
-A few of the innovative organizations we partner with include: Better Family Life, Beyond Housing, Centene Corporation, Community Health Institute/John Snow Institute, Equal Housing & Opportunity Council, Focus St. Louis, Great Circle, Great Rivers Greenways, International Institute, New Roots Urban Farm, Old North Restoration Group, Prevention Research Center, Regional Health Commission, The Mission Continues, Urban Strategies, and many others.
+A few of the innovative organizations we partner with include: Better Family Life, Beyond Housing, Centene Corporation, Community Health Institute/John Snow Institute, Equal Housing & Opportunity Council, Focus St. Louis, Forward Through Ferguson, Gateway Human Trafficking, Great Rivers Greenways, International Institute, Kids in the Middle, Missouri Budget Project, New Roots Urban Farm, Prevention Research Center, Regional Health Commission, The Mission Continues, and many others.

 Jobs for program alumni